Ricci calculus

 A component of a tensor is a real number that is used as a coefficient of a basis element for the tensor space.
 The tensor is the sum of its components multiplied by their corresponding basis elements.
 Tensors and tensor fields can be expressed in terms of their components, and operations on tensors and tensor fields can be expressed in terms of operations on their components.
 The description of tensor fields and operations on them in terms of their components is the focus of the Ricci calculus.
 This notation allows an efficient expression of such tensor fields and operations.
 While much of the notation may be applied with any tensors, operations relating to a differential structure are only applicable to tensor fields.
 Where needed, the notation extends to components of non-tensors, particularly multidimensional arrays.

 A tensor may be expressed as a linear sum of the tensor product of vector and covector basis elements.
 The resulting tensor components are labelled by indices of the basis.
 Each index has one possible value per dimension of the underlying vector space.
 The number of indices equals the degree (or order) of the tensor.

 For compactness and convenience, the Ricci calculus incorporates Einstein notation, which implies summation over indices repeated within a term and universal quantification over free indices.
 Expressions in the notation of the Ricci calculus may generally be interpreted as a set of simultaneous equations relating the components as functions over a manifold, usually more specifically as functions of the coordinates on the manifold.
 This allows intuitive manipulation of expressions with familiarity of only a limited set of rules.

+Applications

+Tensor calculus has many applications in physics, engineering and computer science including elasticity, continuum mechanics, electromagnetism (see mathematical descriptions of the electromagnetic field), general relativity (see mathematics of general relativity), quantum field theory, and machine learning.

+Working with a main proponent of the exterior calculus Élie Cartan, the influential geometer Shiing-Shen Chern summarizes the role of tensor calculus:In our subject of differential geometry, where you talk about manifolds, one difficulty is that the geometry is described by coordinates, but the coordinates do not have meaning.
+They are allowed to undergo transformation.
+And in order to handle this kind of situation, an important tool is the so-called tensor analysis, or Ricci calculus, which was new to mathematicians.
+In mathematics you have a function, you write down the function, you calculate, or you add, or you multiply, or you can differentiate.
+You have something very concrete.
+In geometry the geometric situation is described by numbers, but you can change your numbers arbitrarily.
+So to handle this, you need the Ricci calculus.